vmware/terraform-provider-nsxt/website/docs/r/lb_tcp_virtual_server.html.markdown

 * `default_pool_member_ports` - (Optional) List of default pool member ports.
 * `max_concurrent_connections` - (Optional) To ensure one virtual server does not over consume resources, affecting other applications hosted on the same LBS, connections to a virtual server can be capped.
 If it is not specified, it means that connections are unlimited.
 * `max_new_connection_rate` - (Optional) To ensure one virtual server does not over consume resources, connections to a member can be rate limited.
 If it is not specified, it means that connection rate is unlimited.
 * `persistence_profile_id` - (Optional) Persistence profile is used to allow related client connections to be sent to the same backend server.
-Only source ip persistance profile is accepted.
+Only source ip persistence profile is accepted.
 * `pool_id` - (Optional) Pool of backend servers.
 Server pool consists of one or more servers, also referred to as pool members, that are similarly configured and are running the same application.
 * `sorry_pool_id` - (Optional) When load balancer can not select a backend server to serve the request in default pool or pool in rules, the request would be served by sorry server pool.